 Just like my Pumpkin Banana Bread, these Pumpkin Banana Muffins are great for when you don’t want too much of either a banana or pumpkin flavor in your muffins…or when you just want both and cannot decide.

 I also absolutely love filling up my home with the aroma of these soft, moist and delicious muffins.

 That gorgeous smell of pumpkin and banana baking in the oven and permeating my entire house is what my Fall-loving heart needs.

 If you are wondering, yes it’s still warm in Texas in September, but a girl can dream…and pretend that Fall is here.

 But there are reasons behind these strong emotions.
-Let me explain the many reasons why this is the absolute gem that it is:
+Let me explain the many reasons why pumpkin banana muffins are the absolute gem:

 - The pumpkin and banana combination is unreal.
 And magical.
 In fact, I like it more than regular pumpkin muffins and banana muffins.

 - Only one bowl needed.
 Yep – mix everything into one bowl and transfer it all to muffin tin.
 Makes the process easy and quick!